Random unitaries, Robustness, and Complexity of Entanglement: Introduction

 \section{Introduction}

-Entanglement is the most distinctive mark of quantum mechanics~\cite{Einstein1935, Bell1964} and an essential resource for many technological devices actually in development~\cite{NielsenBook, Degen2017, Ladd2010}.
+Entanglement is the most distinctive mark of quantum mechanics~\cite{Einstein1935, Bell1964} and an essential resource for many technological devices currently in development~\cite{NielsenBook, Degen2017, Ladd2010}.
 Therefore, it is easy to understand the growing interest in characterizing entanglement, especially in quantum many-body systems, as they represent the platform on top of which such devices are to be implemented.
 Characterization of entanglement is paramount in this context, as it is not just the sheer amount of entanglement which plays a crucial role in quantum applications.
 This is because some entangled states can be described efficiently also through classical resources.
-To provide an example, it is known that quantum circuits starting from a factorized state and made by gates from Clifford's group~\cite{Gottesman1998}, can be efficiently simulated on a classical computer despite the amount of entanglement of the output state~\cite{Bravyi2016, Leone2021}.
+To provide an example, it is known that quantum circuits starting from factorized states diagonal in the computational basis and made by gates from Clifford's group~\cite{Gottesman1998}, can be efficiently simulated on a classical computer despite the amount of entanglement of the output state~\cite{Bravyi2016, Leone2021}.
+The resulting states are known as ``{\it stabilizer states}''.
 However, adding gates outside Clifford's group, such as $T$-gates, makes it impossible to simulate the circuits efficiently on a classic computer~\cite{Chamon2014, Shaffer2014, Hinsche2022}.
 The difference between the two cases can be characterized by looking at the statistical properties of the entanglement spectra.
 While in the second case, the output generally develops a Wigner-Dyson distribution in the entanglement spacing statistics, in the first one, the Poisson distribution is always obtained~\cite{Chamon2014, Shaffer2014, Zhou2020}.
-This difference plays a key role in the theory of quantum information since only circuits doped with $T$-gates are capable of universal computation, as they can reach any state in the Hilbert space independently of the initial state~\cite{DiVincenzo2000, True2022}.
+This difference plays a key role in the theory of quantum information, since only circuits doped with $T$-gates are capable of universal computation, as they can reach any state in the Hilbert space independently of the initial state~\cite{DiVincenzo2000, True2022}.